 👉 Read Next: The 22 Best Things to Do in New Jersey (By a Local!)

 While most restaurants and venues in NJ have their own parking lots or ample street parking, this isn’t always the case.

 In areas like Jersey City and Hoboken, parking can get darn near impossible.
 There’s nothing like the frustration of being out in Hoboken on a Friday night with friends, scouring block after block for a parking spot that won’t get you a parking ticket!

 Save yourself the hassle and look into the parking situation before you go.
 Use a rideshare service such as Uber or Lyft if it seems like parking will be less than ideal.
 You’ll thank me later.

 Though you can visit New Jersey any time of the year, to get the most out of your trip, you want to make sure to plan your visit when we’re experiencing milder weather.
 Our climate shifts dramatically for each season.
-Visiting New Jersey in warmer weather like Spring and Summer is ideal, so you can take advantage of everything that NJ has to offer.
+The best time to visit New Jersey is in warmer weather like Spring and Summer, so you can take advantage of everything that NJ has to offer.

 Summers in NJ can be hot, humid, and downright brutal, especially in mid-late July.
 If you want to enjoy shore points such as Atlantic City and Cape May, summer is definitely the best time to come, but earlier – think June through early July.

 If you’re not coming for the beach and want good sightseeing weather, Spring and early Autumn are your best bets for when to visit New Jersey.